Manu1020/ML_System_Design/song-recommender/design.md

   - Score distribution
   - Model latency
 ## Disengagement Prediction Model (Deep Dive)

-### Purpose
-Trigger recommendations before the user searches or exits, by identifying signs of disinterest.
+> "I included a prediction model to proactively detect early signs of disengagement—like skips or hesitations—so we can trigger timely, relevant recommendations before the user manually searches or exits."

 ### Labeling Strategy
 - **Positive label:** Exit, search, or skip burst within the next 30 minutes